Sideways: Impact on wine industry

-The film drew attention and increased tourism to the Santa Ynez Valley wine-growing region of California's Central Coast.
-During the film, Miles speaks fondly of the red wine varietal pinot noir while denigrating merlot.
-After the film's U.S. release in October 2004, merlot sales dropped 2% while pinot noir sales increased 16% in the Western United States.
+Wineries and locations in the Santa Ynez Valley are prominently featured in the film, drawing attention and increased tourism to the Sta.
+Rita Hills AVA wine region in Santa Barbara County and California's Central Coast.
+During the film, Miles speaks fondly of the red wine varietal Pinot noir while denigrating Merlot.
+After the film's U.S. release in October 2004, Merlot sales dropped 2% while Pinot noir sales increased 16% in the Western United States.
 A similar trend occurred in British wine outlets.

-A 2009 study by Sonoma State University found that Sideways slowed the growth in merlot sales volume and caused its price to fall, but the film's main effect on the U.S. wine industry was a rise in the sales volume and price of pinot noir and in overall wine consumption.
+A 2009 study by Sonoma State University found that Sideways slowed the growth in Merlot sales volume and caused its price to fall, but the film's main effect on the U.S. wine industry was a rise in the sales volume and price of Pinot noir and in overall wine consumption.

-A 2022 study in the Journal of Wine Economics found that Sideways caused a reduction in demand for merlot and an increase in demand for pinot noir, which led large winemakers to grow pinot noir grapes in low-quality land and blend those grapes with the grapes grown in high-quality areas just to meet demand, ultimately leading to worse pinot noir wines.
+A 2022 study in the Journal of Wine Economics found that Sideways caused a reduction in demand for Merlot and an increase in demand for Pinot noir in the United States, which led California winemakers to grow Pinot noir grapes in unsuitable land and blend those grapes with the grapes grown in high-quality areas just to meet demand, which may have led to worse Pinot noir wines.

+Sideways Fest is an annual 3-day event hosted by the Sta.
+Rita Hills Wine Alliance celebrating the movie's release featuring the local viticulture and scenery.

-Sideways Pinot Noir
+Sideways Pinot noir

-In 2013, Rex Pickett, author of the Sideways novel, released his own pinot noir called Le Plus Ultra.
-In 2020, he released a pinot noir titled Sideways.
+In 2013, Rex Pickett, author of the Sideways novel, released his own Pinot noir named Le Plus Ultra.
+In 2020, he released a Pinot noir named Sideways.

 Soundtrack

 The original soundtrack album features 15 jazz instrumentals composed and produced by Rolfe Kent and was orchestrated and arranged for the band by Tony Blondal.
 The album was nominated for the Golden Globe Award for "Best Original Score", and the music proved so popular there was demand for a national tour.
-Eventually a few cities were chosen to perform in as the composer was too busy to commit to more.
+Eventually, a few cities were chosen to perform in as the composer was too busy to commit to more.
 The romantic leitmotif shared by Miles and Maya is excerpted from Symbiosis by Claus Ogerman and Bill Evans.